-In the event of being asked the question, “have you applied for any other jobs?”, here are the ways in which you should go about answering it smartly.
+In the event of being asked the question, “are you applying for other jobs?”, here are the ways in which you should go about answering it smartly.

-17 Tips to Answer Have you Applied for any Other Jobs Interview Question:
+17 Tips to Answer Are you applying for other jobs Interview Question:

 When you appear for an interview, it is important that you prepare adequately such that you do not end up making a mess of things, once you are seated before the recruiter of the company.